 – Food Technology

-Food Technology will provide opportunities for students to study and develop skills in the area of Food Technology through international cuisine.
-Course outcomes will be achieved through a series of design briefs allowing students to investigate, design, produce and evaluate food products of interest to them.
+Food Technology will provide opportunities for students to study and develop skills through theory investigations and practical classes.
+Our junior curriculum focuses around identifying food groups and the nutrition they provide a growing body.
+Middle year course outcomes will be achieved through a series of design briefs allowing students to investigate, design, produce and evaluate food products of interest to them.
 The emphasis is on increasing awareness of ingredients and the methods of cookery used to produce international dishes.
 Students may cook dishes such as churros or paella from Spain, pad Thai from Thailand, or garlic snails from France.
-World of Food provides students with the grounding that could lead to further studies in VCE Food Technology.
+Junior and middle year curriculum provides students with the grounding that could lead to further studies in VCE Food Technology and/or Hospitality.

 – Design and Technology – Product Design (Wood and Metal)

-Product Design (Wood and Metal) aims to further develop the initial skills and prior knowledge obtained by students at a Year 8 level, while introducing the use of metals.
+Product Design (Wood and Metal) aims to develop a student’s knowledge and skill around the use of wood and metal mediums.
+Students will explore the theory behind designing and apply it practically in creative projects that will push them from beginner to more advanced levels.
 There are opportunities for students to lead the design process and to design products influenced by their own constraints and considerations.
-There is a high emphasis placed on the construction techniques and the skill levels that they are executing.
+There is a high emphasis placed on the construction techniques and the skill levels that they are executing

 – Information Technology